jrouwe/JoltPhysics/Docs/APIChanges.md

 * 20221027 - *SBS* (vehicles only) - Rewrote engine model for wheeled vehicle.
 Before engine inertia was only used when the clutch was pressed, now it is always used, so you may want to use a lower value.
 The way torque is distributed over the wheels has also changed and may require tweaking the vehicle parameters.
 (5ac751cee9afcc097fd4f884308f5e4dc9fdaeaf)
 * 20220903 - *SBS* - Added overrides for number of position/velocity solver iterations.
 Only affects serialization.
 (38ec33942ead4968a83409bd13d868f60e6397c4)
 * 20220826 - *SBS* - Removed FixedConstraintSettings and SliderConstraintSettings SetPoint functions.
 If you were calling this function replace it by setting mAutoDetectPoint = true. (d16a0b05bfeed42b1618e3774a9c953e6922d22b)
 * 20220614 - It is now possible to override the memory allocator, register the default using RegisterDefaultAllocator().
-This means that the public API now takes STL containers that use a custom memory allocator so use Array instead of vector, UnorderedMap instead of unordered_map etc. If you're using placement new, replace new (x) y with ::new (x) y.
+This means that the public API now takes STL containers that use a custom memory allocator so use Array instead of vector, UnorderedMap instead of unordered_map etc. If you're using placement new, add ```::``` in front of new.
 Define JPH_DISABLE_CUSTOM_ALLOCATOR to disable this new behavior (b68097f582148d6f66c18a6ff95c5ca9b40b48cc)
 * 20220606 - *SBS* - The slider constraint now has frequency and damping for its limits (09d6d9d51c46fbd159bf98abfd43cc639f6c0403)
 * 20220606 - *SBS* - The rack and pinion and gear constraints were added (09d6d9d51c46fbd159bf98abfd43cc639f6c0403)
 * 20220517 - Note: Superseded by d16a0b05bfeed42b1618e3774a9c953e6922d22b.
 When constructing a FixedConstraint you now need to call FixedConstraintSettings::SetPoint to configure the point where the bodies attach (4f7c925c31f39eda1d8d68e4e72456b5def93d9b)